Terms We Use

 Decision

 At the end of a hearing, the person deciding the appeal writes a decision.
-It tells everyone involved in the appeal whether or not the appeal is allowed or denied.
+It tells everyone involved in the appeal whether the appeal is allowed or denied.
 It also gives the reasons why the appeal was allowed or denied.

 Entitlement to Benefits